matloff/TidyverseSkeptic/README.md

 ## No dollar sign, no brackets, no loops, even no lm()

-The polemic Tidyers believe that two of the most basic operations in R, the \$ sign and bracketing, are harmful.
+The PRT Tidyers believe that two of the most basic operations in R, the \$ sign and bracketing, are harmful.
 For instance, consider an example in *Educator's Perspective*.*